U.S. Southern Baptist Convention tackles sex abuse at annual assembly | Politics

 The Convention, which has 13.7 million members, has released a list of hundreds of alleged sexual abuse offenders among the clergy and other leaders who have been criminally convicted, had civil judgments against them, and those who have confessed to abuse.
 The national meeting in Anaheim, California, follows publication last month of a nearly 300-page independent report detailing how abuse complaints were kept as "closely guarded information" within the Convention to avoid liability, "to exclusion of all other considerations."
 Lawsuits against the Convention, the report found, were denigrated as "opportunistic" and not having merit.

-At Wednesday's meeting, delegates are also slated to vote on a resolution calling for lawmakers to create a legal shield for churches against civil liability if they share information on alleged abuse with authorities.
+At Wednesday's meeting, delegates also voted on a resolution, among others, for a call for lawmakers to create a legal shield for churches against civil liability if they share information on alleged abuse with authorities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)